Three destinations in the West make for great butterfly viewing.

 Escape Northwest rains in the Tropical Butterfly House at Seattle's Pacific Science Center, where some 700 winged insects—golden helicons, scarlet swallowtails, and more—flutter year-round.
 (206) 443-2001, pacsci.org/butterflies .

-Photography from John Hendrickson/Larry Ulrich
+Photography by John Hendrickson/Larry Ulrich

 This article was first published in November 2009.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.